Natasha, Pierre & The Great Comet of 1812: Act II

+After his duel with Dolokhov, Pierre begins studying to search for enlightenment.
 Natasha is further torn between her feelings for both Andrey and Anatole ("Letters").
-Sonya discovers letters between Natasha and Anatole and learns of their relationship.
+Sonya discovers letters between Natasha and Anatole, learning of their relationship.
 She confronts Natasha and desperately explains her distrust of Anatole, but Natasha bursts out in anger at her and leaves.
-Natasha writes to Mary and breaks off her engagement with Andrey ("Sonya & Natasha").
-Alone, Sonya reflects on her love for her cousin and her determination to save her, even if she will lose her closest friend ("Sonya Alone").
+Natasha writes to Mary and breaks off her engagement with Andrey ("Sonya And Natasha").
+Alone, Sonya reflects on her love for her cousin and her determination to save her, even if it means losing her closest friend ("Sonya Alone").

 That evening, Anatole and Dolokhov prepare for an elopement between Anatole and Natasha.
 Dolokhov attempts to change Anatole's mind, but is unsuccessful ("Preparations").
-Balaga, their troika driver, arrives to take them to Natasha's house where they will retrieve her before departing ("Balaga").
-When they arrive at Natasha's house, citizens of Moscow are there to bid their goodbyes to Anatole and Natasha, but are thwarted at the last moment by Marya. ("The Abduction").
+Balaga, their troika driver, arrives to take them to Natasha's house, where they will retrieve her before departing ("Balaga").
+When they arrive at Natasha's house, citizens of Moscow are there to bid their goodbyes to Anatole and Natasha, but are thwarted at the last moment by Marya ("The Abduction").

-Marya scolds Natasha, who reveals to her and Sonya that she broke off her engagement with Andrey and reaffirms her love for Anatole, whom she still believes is unmarried.
-Natasha screams at Marya and Sonya and bursts into tears as she waits all night for Anatole ("In My House").
+Marya scolds Natasha, who then reveals to Marya and Sonya that she broke off her engagement with Andrey and reaffirms her love for Anatole, whom she still believes is unmarried.
+Natasha screams at Marya and Sonya, bursting into tears as she waits all night for Anatole ("In My House").
 Marya calls on Pierre in the middle of the night and explains the situation to him, begging him to handle the crisis.
-Pierre tells Marya that Anatole is already married. ("A Call to Pierre").
-Pierre, outraged, searches Moscow for Anatole while Marya and Sonya tell a grief-stricken Natasha that Anatole is already married, although she does not believe them.
-Pierre eventually finds Anatole at Hélène’s house ("Find Anatole").
-Pierre orders Anatole to leave Moscow and he agrees ("Pierre & Anatole").
+Pierre tells Marya that Anatole is already married ("A Call to Pierre").
+Pierre, outraged, searches Moscow for Anatole while Marya and Sonya tell a grief-stricken Natasha that Anatole is already married.
+Pierre eventually finds Anatole at Hélène's house ("Find Anatole").
+Pierre, close to violence, orders Anatole to leave Moscow and burn all his correspondence with Natasha.
+A terrified Anatole agrees, but manages to squeeze travelling money out of Pierre in the process ("Pierre And Anatole").
 Natasha attempts to take her own life by poisoning herself with arsenic, but lives ("Natasha Very Ill").

 The next day, Andrey returns home from the war and is disoriented about the refusal of marriage he received from Natasha, which he asks Pierre about.
-Pierre explains the scandal to him and pleads with him to be compassionate, but Andrey is unable to forgive Natasha and cold-heartedly tells Pierre that he will not ask for her hand in marriage again ("Pierre and Andrey").
-Pierre visits a shattered Natasha and comforts her, giving her hope ("Pierre & Natasha").
-After their meeting, Pierre experiences a moment of enlightenment as he watches the Great Comet of 1812 soar across the night sky ("The Great Comet of 1812").
+Pierre explains the scandal to him and pleads with him to be compassionate, but Andrey is unable to forgive Natasha and cold-heartedly tells Pierre that he will not ask for her hand in marriage again ("Pierre And Andrey").
+Pierre visits a shattered Natasha, meeting her for the first time, and comforts her.
+During their conversation, he expresses that if he were the best man on Earth and were free, he would gladly marry her, giving her hope ("Pierre And Natasha").
+After their meeting, Pierre experiences a moment of enlightenment as he watches the Great Comet of 1812 soar across the night sky ("The Great Comet Of 1812").